🇮🇹

 The Colosseum, Vatican Museums, and Trevi Fountain require timed-entry bookings.
 Travellers from Asia and the Americas convert to CET/CEST.

-Rome Time — FAQ
+Rome time — FAQ

 What time zone is Rome in?